Can You Get Norovirus Twice? And When? A Complete Answer.

 Q: Can you get norovirus twice (more than once)?

-A: Yes, the immunity to norovirus is incomplete and you may get norovirus twice with a different strain or even with the same strain.
+A: Yes, the immunity to norovirus is incomplete, and you may get norovirus twice with a different or even with the same strain.
 Also, the virus itself is very resistant, stable, and extremely contagious.
-But you can control this if you followed the standard protective and hygienic measures specific for norovirus.
+But you can control this if you follow the standard protective and hygienic measures specific for norovirus.

 Q: How fast can you get norovirus for a second time?

-A: studies have shown that antibody-specific immunity against norovirus is not complete, and only lasts a few weeks up to 6 months.
-You can get norovirus more than once in the same season.?
+A: studies have shown that antibody-specific immunity against norovirus is incomplete and only lasts a few weeks up to 6 months.
+You can get norovirus more than once in the same season.

-Also, you possibly can get norovirus twice in a row in a matter of a week or a month.
+Also, you can get norovirus twice in a row in a week or a month.
 This can occur specifically in people with poor hygiene or with conditions or drugs affecting immunity.

 READ THE FULL ARTICLE FOR THE EVIDENCE STUDIES AND THE COMPLETE EXPLANATION.